Authentic Lessons for 21st Century Learning

 20 Minute(s)

 Tell students that next they will deepen their understanding of the causes of World War I by analyzing political cartoons.
 Explain to students that political cartoons are created to provide a visual image of a historical or current event.
-All political cartoonists are expressing an opinion when creating political cartoons and students will analyze the political cartoon for the opinion expressed.
+All political cartoonists are expressing an opinion when they create their political cartoons.
+Have students analyze the political cartoon for the opinion expressed.

 Extend